 26 Presenting the Data

 We have already argued that variability makes addressing questions difficult.
 If every subject in the Organic Food Case Study had the same moral expectation when exposed to the same food type, there would be no need for statistics.
-We would simply evaluate one subject and determine which treatment to give.
-Statistics exists because of the ambiguity created by variability in the responses.
-As a result of this variability, our statistical graphics (and later our model for the data generating process) must distinguish the various sources of variability.
+We would simply evaluate one subject under each food type and have our conclusion.
+The discipline of Statistics exists because of the ambiguity created by variability in the responses.
+As a result of this variability, our statistical graphics (and later our model for the data-generating process) must distinguish the various sources of variability.
 That is, with any analysis, we try to answer the question “why aren’t all the values the same?
-What are the reasons for the difference we are observing?”
+What are the reasons for the differences we are observing?”

 From the Organic Food Case Study, consider the primary question of interest:

-Is there evidence of a relationship between the type of food a person is exposed to and their moral expectations, on average, following exposure?
+Is there evidence of a relationship between the type of food a person is exposed to and their average moral expectations, following exposure?

 We are really asking “does the food exposure help explain the differences in the moral expectations of individuals?”
 We know that there are differences in moral expectations between individuals.
 But, are these differences solely due to natural variability (some people are just inherently, possibly due to how they were raised, more or less strict in terms of their moral beliefs); or, is there some systematic component that explains at least a portion of the differences between individuals?

 A good graphic must then tease out how much of the difference in the moral expectations is from subject-to-subject variability and how much is due to the food exposure.
 When our response and predictor were both quantitative, a scatterplot was appropriate (Chapter 16).
-When our response is categorical, we may turn to other options, but the goal is the same — address the research objective and tease out the various sources of variability in the response.
-Consider a common graphic which is not useful in this situation (Figure 26.1).
+When we are examining the relationship between a quantitative response and a factor (categorical predictor), a scatterplot may no longer be the best way to visualize the data; however, the goal remains the same — address the research objective and tease out the various sources of variability in the response.
+Consider a common graphic that is not useful in this situation (Figure 26.1).

 Bar chart of the average moral expectations for individuals exposed to one of three types of food types; no sense of variability is given.